morrisantonello/ElasticFusion/README.md

 Essentially by default *./ElasticFusion* will try run off an attached ASUS sensor live.
 You can provide a .klg log file instead with the -l parameter.
 You can capture .klg format logs using either [Logger1](https://github.com/mp3guy/Logger1) or [Logger2](https://github.com/mp3guy/Logger2).

+# 5. How to do I use it with a Kinect One V2?

+Given a .klg log file containing frames acquired from a Kinect One V2, use *./ElasticFusion -l your_log_file.klg -width 960 -height 540 -cal kinect2_cal.txt*.

-# 5. How do I just use the Core API? #
+# 6. How do I just use the Core API? #
 The libefusion.so shared library which gets built by the Core is what you want to link against.

 An example of this can be seen in the GUI code.
 Essentially all you need to do is utilise the provided Findefusion.cmake file in GUI/src and include the following in your CMakeLists.txt file: